tldr-pages/tldr/pages/common/pulumi.md

 `pulumi new`

-- Create a new stack, an isolated deployment target:
+- Create a new stack using an isolated deployment target:

 `pulumi stack init`

-- Interactively configure variables such as keys, regions, etc:
+- Configure variables (e.g. keys, regions, etc.) interactively:

 `pulumi config`